 MAM is a community of people from all walks of life, unaffiliated with any particular religious faith, practicing mindfulness and meditation together and supporting one another toward greater presence and awareness in daily living.
 We are inspiring a revolution from the inside out and we hope you will join us.

-Mindfulness is a way of being that involves intentional, nonjudgmental awareness of moment by moment experience.
+Mindfulness is a way of being that involves intentional, nonjudgmental and compassionate awareness of moment by moment experience.
 The ability to be fully present is inherent in us all and can be cultivated with practice.
 MAM is dedicated to helping people nurture this state of being.

 - Community – we understand the importance of practicing together, supporting and inspiring each other in our practice, and learning from one another by example

 - Human Potential – we believe in the inherent worth, dignity, and wisdom of all people

 - Inclusion – reaching out to underrepresented populations, we work together to sustain an inclusive environment that welcomes all people regardless of race, age, physical or mental ability, gender identity, religion, political affiliation, ethnicity, sexual orientation, social or economic class, and nationality